PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-You might feel uncomfortable about the fact that you are not passing the second argument to `greet` function.
-But this is a good thing!
-It means you are following the TDD cycle and not trying to guess what the code should look like.
-You are letting the tests guide you.
+You might feel uncomfortable not passing the second argument to `greet` yet.
+But this is good!
+It means you're following TDD and not guessing what the code should look like.
+Let tests guide you.

-So, do not cheat!
+Don't cheat!
 Test first.
-When you try to run the test, the compiler should complain because you are calling `greet` function with two arguments rather than one.
+The compiler should complain about calling `greet` with two arguments instead of one:

 ```bash
 error[E0061]: this function takes 1 argument but 2 arguments were supplied